elianalopez/Web-Scraping-Projects-with-Python/README.md

 After the data has been aquired the pandas library is then utilized to organize the information which is then stored into a CSV file

 **This entire project has been recorded <a href="https://github.com/elianalopez/Web-Scraping-Projects-with-Python/tree/main/Weather-Forecast-Web-Scraper">here</a>.**

+#### Google Image Puppy Scapper

+A cute and function web scraping project that parses through the Google Image website to randomly download 1 - 80 images of puppies every 300 seconds.

+In order to make the images of puppies more random, search terms are also radomize!

+All images aquired are then saved to an images folder.

+**This entire project has been recorded <a href="https://github.com/elianalopez/Web-Scraping-Projects-with-Python/tree/main/Google%20Images%20Puppy%20Scapper">here</a>.**